GloryOfNight/UE4_FirebaseAnalytics/README.md

 1. Get into Firebase console & create you're project
 2. Download google-services.json file
 3. Place you're google-services.json into folder <projectdir>/Build/Android/gradle/app/
 4. Select plugin usage to true in Plugin Browser and try to build Android.
 If there no issues, project will build without any errors.
-Please report any issues with build to Issues section
+Please report any issues to Issues section

 # Additional setup for C++ usage
 1. Open you're IDE
 2. Open <projectname>.build.cs file
-3. Add "FirebaseAnalytics" to you're dependency list.
+3. Add "FirebaseAnalytics" to dependency list.

-If everything right, you can try include "FirebaseAnalyticsBPLib.h" in some of project cpp files, try to build project with such plugin include.
-If you getting build error with include error, make sure dependency was right added to build.cs file.

 # Support & additional info
 Feel free to do PR into this repository.
 Also feel free to use this plugin in you're own developer needs.
+If you having some problems with plugin or want some feature use Issues section.

-If you want to support this project, just give it a star.
+You can support this project by giving it a star.